Gabriele Lucci

 Eurac Research (Institute of Biomedicine)

-I was part of the IT team at the Institute for Biomedicine of Eurac Research.
-Assigned to the CHRIS-2D project, I worked on the creation of a “dynamic data portal”, a web app that allows researchers, even from outside institutions, to peruse a set of the data gathered by Eurac’s IfB studies.
+As part of the IT team at the Institute for Biomedicine of Eurac Research, I worked primarily on the CHRIS-2D project, which involved the creation of a “dynamic data portal”, a web app enabling researchers, even from outside institutions, to peruse a set of the data gathered by Eurac’s IfB studies.

-Due to the small size of our development team, we decided to build the portal as a full-stack Django application.
-This also included an HTTP API for complementary CLI tools.
-I played a significant role in deciding the project’s architecture and implementation, and I am pleased with what was achieved.
+Due to the small size of our development team, we decided to build the portal as a full-stack Django application, that included an HTTP API to be queried by complementary internal tools.
+I played a significant role in deciding the project’s architecture and implementation; it’s been a real benchmark of my skills that was ultimately a success, and I’m quite proud of what was achieved.

 Backend developer